wds4/DCoSL/examples/open-bazaar-rating-system.md

 Vendors assign any given listing to one or more categories, using the context cryptographic identifier.

 A unique list of rating criteria can now be associated to each category, and this list can be curated using the DCoSL method.
 For example:

+The category `smartphones` could have rating criteria: `battery life` and `durability`.

+Rating criteria are inherited down the context tree.
+For example, the criteria for the category of smatphones would be inherited by the subcategory of iPhones.